hfcorriez/php-kue/README.md

 Note: `It's under develop now!`

-The goal of php-kue is: `Supply a simple and strong way to process the background jobs using PHP`
+The goal is: `Supply a simple and strong way to process the background jobs using PHP`

 # Install

-Add `"kue/kue": "*"` to your composer.json, then using following command install all dependencies.
+Add `"kue/kue": "*"` to your [composer.json](http://getcomposer.org), then:

 ```
 composer install